Happiness lies in the joy of achievement and the thrill of creative effort.

 – Franklin D. Roosevelt

-Add some STEAM to your child's curriculum!
+Add some STEAM to your child's activities!

-STEAM learning with Sewing is lots of fun.
+STEAM learning with Sewing is lots of FUN!
 By exploring and learning a new skill your child will add valuable confidence and knowledge that complements classroom time.

 Sewing is an ideal STEAM activity.